-8. CONCLUSION AND POLICY IMPLICATIONS
+5. CONCLUSIONS AND POLICY IMPLICATIONS

 This report set out to quantify, the economic losses the United States would incur if the upper 700 megahertz of the 6 GHz band (6.425-7.125 GHz) were reassigned from unlicensed to licensed use.
-Using the same modelling framework that underpinned the 2024 study commissioned by WifiForward, this study now ran in reverse, translating spectrum-driven performance constraints into reductions in consumer benefit, producer surplus and GDP contribution across every major WiFi use case.
-The exercise covered the first three full years after commercial Wi-Fi 7 launch (2025 to 2027) and adopted conservative assumptions on device uptake, channel bonding and price elasticities.
+Using the same modelling framework that underpinned the 2024 WifiForward study, now run in reverse, we translated spectrum-driven performance constraints into changes in consumer benefit, producer surplus and GDP contribution across every major Wi-Fi use case.
+The exercise covered the first three full years after commercial Wi-Fi 7 launch (2025-2027) and adopted conservative assumptions on device uptake, channel bonding and price elasticities.